zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 - $\omega$ controls how much higher the $j$-weighted sum across categories is expected to be above the standard sum
 - $\gamma$ controls how much general value needs to be sacrificed in order to find the player that optimizes for the punting strategy

-This is easy-peasy to calculate, right :p.
+This is easy-peasy to calculate, right :stuck_out_tongue:.
 If not, it's ok: computers can do it for you, as implemented on this website.

 ## 4. Optimizing for $j$